sanamummer/fps-example-repo/src/proposals/arbitrum/README.md

 ## Current Proposal Creation Process

+Based on the Arbitrum governance documentation, the proposal creation process is as follows:

+1. Create the GAC.
+2. (Optional) Create unit tests for the GAC.
+3. Deploy the GAC to the respective network.
+4. Create the proposal calldata by running a script passing the p[rovider, chain , GAC address and the json destination path.
+5. Run simulation on the seatbelt repo.
+A PR with manual configuration is required.
+6. Submit the proposal to the Governor.

 ## Proposal Creation Examples Using FPS

 We have developed an [ArbitrumProposal.sol](./ArbitrumProposal.sol) contract that extends the FPS GovernorOZProposal to showcase the FPS capabilities.
 FPS allows the creation of declarative proposals that undergo not only code review but also integration tests simulating the entire proposal lifecycle.
 This includes L2 submission, L1 settlement, and execution on L1 if is the case, or on L2 if the target is an L2 contract.
-FPS streamlines the process by eliminating the need for manual testing and calldata crafting.
-Calldata is programmatically generated and then run.
-Prior to on-chain submission, each proposal undergoes testing against the Arbitrum Integration Test Suite in a mainnet forked environment to ensure it functions as intended and is safe to execute.
-Additionally, this framework allows testing not only of governance proposals but of their associated deployment scripts.

-### ArbitrumProposal Contract Functions Overview
+### ArbitrumProposal Functions

 -   `afterDeployMock`: function provided by the FPS can be used to mock any contract when direct interaction with the on-chain state is